Table of Contents[Hide][Show]

 The daily Disney Genie+ price includes:

-- Lightning Lane access for shorter ride wait times at most rides
+- Lightning Lane access for shorter ride wait times at many rides and select attractions

 - Disney parks-themed audio experiences and photos to capture memories